Empirical Asset Pricing via Ensemble Gaussian Process Regression: An empirical study of US equities

-We evaluate the performance of our four $D10$ and $D1$ portfolios, and the S\&P 500 as benchmark, in terms of their annualized mean return, standard deviation, and Sharpe ratio.
-These metrics are calculated based on simple excess returns, and are collected in Table~\ref{performance_table}.
-The highest Sharpe ratio of 1.447 is attained by the PUW $D10$ portfolio, which significantly outperforms the S\&P 500 with a Sharpe ratio of 0.36.
-The PW $D10$ portfolio also performs well, with a Sharpe ratio of 1.392, and dominates the EW and VW $D10$ portfolios.
+We evaluate the performance of decile portfolios, $D1$ to $D10$, and the long-short portfolio $LS$ from our five portfolio strategies, namely EW, VW, PW, UW and PUW, in terms of their predicted monthly returns, the average realized monthly returns, their standard deviations, and Sharpe ratios.
+These metrics are annualized and are calculated based on simple excess returns, and are collected in Table~\ref{performance_table1}.
+We observe that realized portfolio returns generally increase monotonically with our model's predictions.
+The average realized monthly returns, their standard deviations, and Sharpe ratios for S\&P 500 are 0.054, 0.150 and 0.360 respectively.
+It is evident that each of our portfolios generate a higher Sharpe ratio in comparison to the S\&P 500 index.
+The Sharpe ratio of 2.44 of the $LS$ portfolio from EW outperforms Sharpe ratio of 0.91 of the corresponding portfolio from the VW strategy, an observation coinciding with the findings of \cite{gu_kel_xiu_20}.
+Further, taking into account the levels of predictions, the PW portfolio outperforms the EW portfolio in terms of Sharpe ratio, but it exhibits a higher standard deviation of 24\% compared to 17\% from the EW.
 This reconfirms that our model is good at predicting the ranks of stock returns as well as their levels relative to other stocks within the same decile.
-The same holds, in the negative direction, for the $D1$ portfolios.
-The long-short PUW portfolio generates a huge annualized mean return of 68.5\%, but it comes at the expense of a high standard-deviation of 47.6\%.
-Nonetheless, it outperforms the S\&P 500 by a significant margin and could potentially be a suitable choice for a risk-seeking investor.
-Our findings suggests that taking into account the levels of return predictions and the uncertainty estimates of the predictions significantly improves the performance of the PW and PUW portfolios in comparison to EW and VW.
-The latter are the portfolio strategies that are typically studied in the literature.

-Our performance compares favorably to \cite{gu_kel_xiu_20}, who report Sharpe ratios of 1.0 and 0.8 for EW and VW $D10$ portfolios, -0.4 and -0.19 for the EW and VW $D1$ portfolios, and 2.36 (2.63) and 1.2 (1.53) for EW and VW long-short portfolios (in \cite{gu2021autoencoder}).\footnote{Higher standard deviations of our $D1$ portfolios result in a lower Sharpe ratio of corresponding long-short portfolios.}
+The best long-short strategy comes from the PUW20 portfolio, which gives on average 59\% annualized return with annualized volatility of 17\%, amounting to an annualized Sharpe ratio of 3.44.
+The annualized Sharpe ratio of the LS portfolio from the PW strategy is 2.98, slightly higher than that from PUW20 but it comes at the expense of a high standard deviation of 24\%.
+Nonetheless, PW could potentially be a suitable choice for a risk-seeking investor.
+The UW portfolio also generates a high Sharpe ratio of 2.40, with an annualized standard deviation of just 12\%.
+The UW portfolio is an ideal choice for a risk-averse investor who by taking least risk can still beat the market.
+As we increase $\zeta$ in the PUW portfolios, we approach the performance of the UW portfolios, which is as expected.
+These finding suggests that taking into account the uncertainty estimates of the predictions significantly improves the performance of the EW and VW portfolios, typically studied in the literature.\footnote{Our performance compares favorably to \cite{gu_kel_xiu_20}, who report Sharpe ratios of 1.0 and 0.8 for EW and VW $D10$ portfolios, -0.4 and -0.19 for EW and VW $D1$ portfolios, and 2.36 (2.63) and 1.2 (1.53) for EW and VW long-short portfolios (in \cite{gu2021autoencoder}).}